Non-Compete Agreements and Restrictive Covenants

 Non-compete agreements must also protect a legitimate business interest.
 There are many different things that could constitute a legitimate business interest such as trade secrets, extraordinary training, valuable confidential information, relationships with prospective or actual customers or good will.

 A lawsuit which is related to the enforcement of a non-compete agreement generally seeks for a court to grant two types of relief: an injunction (a court order preventing the defendant from competing) and damages (payment of money for harm caused to the Plaintiff).
 A business attempting to protect itself in this type of lawsuit usually seeks a temporary injunction at the start of the litigation to order the defendant to cease competing immediately.
 The standard for obtaining an injunction is high because an injunction is considered to be "extraordinary relief".
 However, the stakes for such a request are also high for both litigants: businesses that are concerned that their former employee or partner is competing unfairly and for the ex-employee or partner who generally must be able to continue in their line of work.
 The Plaintiff in such a case must present evidence and argue successfully that each element necessary for injunctive relief exists and must also put up a bond if successful.

 Injunctions can be mandatory or prohibitive.
 A mandatory injunction means that the party is ordered to do something, such as return confidential information.
 A prohibitive injunction means that the party is ordered not to do something, such as prohibiting them from working in a certain line of business for a certain time.

-At Brick Business Law, we litigate cases involving enforcement and defense of non-compete agreements.
+At Brick Business Law, we litigate cases involving both enforcement and defense of non-compete agreements.
 We pursue and defend non-compete claims in Florida.
-If someone has accused you of breaching a non-compete agreement or if you need a non-compete agreement to be enforced, please contact Brick Business Law for a free initial consultation.
+We also draft and advise on the enforceability of non-compete agreements.
+If someone has accused you of breaching a non-compete agreement or if your business needs a non-compete agreement to be enforced, please contact Brick Business Law immediately for a free initial consultation.